Q. Why should I hire an Immigration Consultant?

 includes tuition fees, based on full course load, accommodation, books, meals,

-and health insurance, but does not include transportation to and from your
+health insurance, but does not include transportation to and from your

 home country.